"

 To create bar plots in Jamovi, go to the Analyses tab, select Exploration, then Descriptives.

-The number and width of bins are set based on the range of the data and the number of observations.
+The number and width of bins are determined by the data range and the number of observations.
 The goal is to balance detail and readability: too few bins can hide important features, while too many can make the plot noisy or hard to interpret.

 Histograms are especially useful for visualizing the shape of a distribution.
 They help you see how data are spread out and whether they cluster in certain ranges.
 Histograms also make it easier to identify patterns such as normality, skewness, or multimodality, which may not be obvious from raw data alone.